giovaniortolani/google-tag-linker/README.md

-# Google Tag Linker Brigde (and for any other analytics/marketing tools)
+# Google Tag Linker Brigde (and for any other analytics/marketing tools) Cross-Domain

 ## Table of contents